open-atmos/PySDM/paper/paper.md

 The usage examples for `Python` were developed embracing the `Jupyter` interactive platform allowing control of the simulations via web browser.
 All Python examples are ready for use in the cloud using the `mybinder.org` and the `Google Colab` platforms.

-Continuous integration infrastructure used in the development of PySDM assures the targetted full usability on Linux, macOS and Windows environments and as of the time of writing full compatibility with Python versions 3.7 through 3.9 is maintained.
+Continuous integration infrastructure used in the development of PySDM assures the targeted full usability on Linux, macOS and Windows environments and as of the time of writing full compatibility with Python versions 3.7 through 3.9 is maintained.
 Test coverage for PySDM is reported using the `codecov.io` platform.
 Coverage analysis of the backend code requires execution with JIT-compilation disabled for the CPU backend